Playing Action Video Games May Be Bad For Your Brain, Study Finds

 The actual study looks at the navigation strategies used in games and separates both the type of games and the type of players; i.e., players of the same game using different navigation strategies develop their brains differently.

 The finding is that if you play first person shooters and just wander around and shoot things, the hippocampus doesn't develop (and decreases in mass).
-By contrast, if you learn to navigate based on references in the ga
+By contrast, if you learn to navigate based on references in the game (or, by dying repeatedly by navigating incorrectly, as is common in the Mario game control group they used) your brain develops.

+It would be interesting to see a comparison between Call of Duty pub players and competitive Counter-Strike players.
+The former just "shoot everything that moves".
+The latter are highly coordinated like SWAT teams.
+The present findings seem to suggest that the latter--in the same game--would develop their brain matter, whereas the former would not.

 All things in moderation (Score:1)